What is a GP bank?

 If you have accepted an invitation from a practice to work with them on Lantum, you’ll be added to their GP bank.

-As a result, your profile and other information will be available for the practice for them to view - this includes the governance documents you choose to share.
+As a result, your profile and other information will be available for the practice to view - this includes the governance documents you have uploaded to Lantum.

 Why am I part of a bank?